Measurement of $\it{\Lambda}_\it{b}^0$, $\it{\Lambda}_\it{c}^+$ and $\it{\Lambda}$ decay parameters using $\it{\Lambda}_\it{b}^0 \to \it{\Lambda}_\it{c}^+ h^-$ decays

 In this Letter, the decay parameters and \CP asymmetries of \mbox{$\Lb\to\Lc \pim$} and \mbox{$\Lb\to\Lc \Km$} decays are measured through an angular analysis.
 Three $\Lc$ decays are analyzed: $\Lc\to p\KS$, $\Lc\to\Lz\pip$ and $\Lc\to\Lz\Kp$ with the subsequent decays $\Lz\to\proton\pim$ and $\KS \to \pi^+\pi^-$.
 The decay parameters and associated \CP asymmetries of the $\Lb$, $\Lc$ and $\Lz$ decays are determined simultaneously.
 The analysis is performed using data from $pp$ collisions at center-of-mass energies of $\sqs=7$, $8$ and $13\tev$, corresponding to an integrated luminosity of $9\invfb$ collected with the~\lhcb detector.
 Inclusion of charge-conjugate processes is implied, unless otherwise stated.

 The LHCb detector, designed for the study of particles containing \bquark\ or \cquark\ quarks, is a single-arm forward spectrometer covering the pseudorapidity range $2 < \eta < 5$, described in detail in Refs.~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002}.
 The online event selection for \Lb decays is performed by a trigger~\cite{LHCb-DP-2012-004}, which consists of a hardware stage followed by a software stage~\cite{LHCb-TDR-016, LHCb-PROC-2015-018, BBDT, LHCb-DP-2019-001}.
-The hardware trigger requires a muon with high transverse momentum or a hadron, photon or electron with high transverse energy in the calorimeters.
-The software trigger requires a two-, three- or four-track secondary vertex with a significant displacement from any primary vertex (PV).
+The hardware trigger is based on information from the calorimeter and muon systems.
+The software trigger requires a secondary vertex with a significant displacement from any primary vertex (PV).

 Simulated samples of $\Lb$ decays are produced to optimize event selection, study potential backgrounds and model the detector acceptance.
 These samples are generated using the software described in Refs.~\cite{Sjostrand:2007gs,*Sjostrand:2006za,LHCb-PROC-2010-056,Lange:2001uf,davidson2015photos,Allison:2006ve, *Agostinelli:2002hh, LHCb-PROC-2011-006}.
 The products of each decay in the $\Lb$ cascades are distributed uniformly in the allowed phase space.